 03 Nov 2015 : Day 11

 Today we went on our second Tundra Buggy tour with the Great White Bear Tours.
 For some unknown reason, the bears were not very active today and we could only spot a few bears lazing around the entire day, no sparring, no curious bears, nothing.
-The only highlight of the day was a mother and cub that was spotted towards the end of the tour, but that too from very far away.
+The only highlight of the day was a mother and a cub that were spotted towards the end of the tour, but that too from very far away.
 However, since the bears were not too active, we spent most of our time appreciating the amazing arctic landscape.

 We returned to Bluesky by 4 in the evening, relaxed for a while and left for the airport to catch the evening flight to Winnipeg.

 We thought that our adventure was over, but it was not.
-As we were strolling outside the airport, the entire sky lit up with the Northern lights again, we could not believe our luck.
-We quickly grabbed our camera gear and clicked pictures for the next one hour.
-In the meantime, the Calm Air staff informed us that the flight is delayed.
-We did not mind as we were busy taking pictures of the Northern lights.
+As we were strolling outside the airport, the entire sky lit up with the Northern lights yet again and we did not miss this opportunity to take a few more pictures.
+In the meantime, the Calm Air staff informed us that the flight is delayed, but we did not mind as we were busy admiring the Northern lights.

-However, at around 11 PM, the ground staff informed us that the flight is cancelled due to bad weather.
+However, at around 11 PM, the ground staff informed us that the flight was canceled due to bad weather.

 04 Nov 2015 : Day 12

-Since, we had nothing to do in the morning, Gerald again drove us to the forest to try and spot the Silver Fox.
-But it was not going to happen, however we did encounter a Red Fox and got some very close up shots.
+Since, we had nothing to do in the morning, Gerald again drove us around to try and spot the Silver Fox.
+But it was not going to happen, however we did encounter a Red Fox and got some very close up views.

-In the afternoon, we got a call from Calm Air informing us that they had arranged an extra flight and if we would be interested to fly out today.
-We gladly agreed and reached just in time to catch the afternoon flight.
+In the afternoon, we got a call from Calm Air asking us if we were ready to fly out in the next two hours.
+We gladly agreed and reached just in time to catch the afternoon flight back to Winnipeg.

 Today afternoon, we took a flight to Vancouver and reached by evening.
-Next two days we spent visiting the many tourist attractions that Vancouver has to offer.
+Next two days we spent at Vancouver visiting the many tourist attractions that Vancouver has to offer.